decales/StiQ-Fighter/README.md

 - *PvC* – combat between one human player (left-side) and one computer player (right-side)
 - *CvC* – combat between two computer players

 At the start of a round, each fighter has 7 health-points (represented by the bar of heart sprites located at the top of the screen on the side the player begins at) and must deplete their opponent’s health-points through combat to win the round.
 The combat system is kept minimalist in an attempt to not over complicate the Q-learning implementation, limiting each fighter to the following actions with the following gameplay mechanics:

 - Move-left
 - Move-right
 - Attack
-    - a fighter is only considered to be *attacking* during the ‘thrusting’ part of the animation, and not during the animation’s wind-up or wind-down
+    - a fighter is only considered to be *attacking* during the thrusting part of the animation, and not during the animation’s wind-up or wind-down
     - attacks are successful when the opponent is not *blocking, deflecting,* or *invincible* and the tip of a fighter’s weapon reaches or passes the opponent’s wielding hand (roughly)
     - successful attacks reduce the opponent’s health-points by 1
     - successful attacks while the opponent is *parried* reduce their health-points by 3
     - after receiving damage from an attack, the opponent is *invincible* for the next 75 frames (1250 ms)
     - while *attacking*, a fighter’s hit-box moves slightly forward in the direction of the attack before returning to its original position to reflect where their sprite appears to be in the animation
     - a fighter cannot execute other actions until the entire attack animation completes
 - Block
     - a fighter is only considered to be *blocking* after the wind-up of the block animation and before the wind-down
     - while *blocking*, a fighter does not receive damage from the opponent’s next attack that would otherwise be successful
     - after the opponent’s attack lands when a fighter is *blocking* , the fighter returns to the *idle* state after a brief *deflecting* animation to indicate that the block was successful
     - in addition to preventing damage to a fighter, the opponent becomes *parried* if their next attack lands within 5 frames (~83 ms) after the fighter begins *blocking – parried* opponents cannot execute any actions for the next 65 frames (~1083 ms) or until they receive damage.
     - a fighter cannot execute other actions until the entire block animation completes.
     - **TIP** – note the star that appears near a fighter’s hand during the wind-up of the block animation – upon disappearing, this indicates that a fighter is now blocking , and can be helpful in timing the parry window.